CoBrALab/MAGeTDocker/README.md

 # MAGeTDocker - MAGeTbrain in a docker container for portable local use
 -----

-This is a docker container which builds a minimal environment that can run the MAGeTbrain program.
+This is a docker container which builds a minimal environment that can run the MAGeTbrain program http://www.github.com/cobralab/MAGeTBrain

 The prerequisites for this container are to have a functioning docker or singularity install, see: https://docs.docker.com/mac/started/